cocos/cocos-docs/en/editor/extension/contributions-preferences.md

 }
 ```

-For more information about how to customize the panel please click to see [Panel Definition](./panel.md).
+For more information on how to customize the panel please review the [Panel Definition](./panel.md) documentation.